Last updated: April 3, 2020

 1. Start with what you have.

 Most people won’t start a new project because they don’t have professional equipment to perform their ideas.
 Yes, in the long term you’ll need to invest in special equipment depending on the project.
 Perhaps you’ll need a professional camera to take pictures for your website, or a good laptop to edit your pictures and videos.
-But some of the most successful entrepreneurs I know actually started making videos with their mobile phones, or giving (yoga and piano) lessons in their laundry rooms until they could afford to rent a proper studio.
-I didn’t have a laptop when I started writing my blog, but that didn’t stop me from working on it.
+But some of the most successful entrepreneurs I know actually started their businesses with what they had.
+Marie Forleo, for example, started making videos with her mobile phone on her couch until she could afford to rent a proper studio.

 When you are passionate about something, you will want to start right away.
 It won’t matter where or how, you’ll find a way.
 Because not doing what your calling is telling you to do is a form of suffering.
 It’s just a delay in what could become an extraordinary lifestyle.Not doing what your calling is telling you to do is a form of suffering.
 It’s just a delay in what could become an extraordinary lifestyle.
 Click To Tweet